-This method works well when you want a more detailed look to your work.
-It is helpful when you need to see just how the plant life will work in your artwork, especially if it needs to be specific.
+Good to Know: This method works well when you want a more detailed look to your work.
+It’s helpful when you need to see just how the plant life will work in your artwork, especially if it needs to be specific.
 The greenery is now easy to see and paint, while leaving the rest white.
 This creates the snow-covered effect.

-Draw a simple line outline of the size, shape and area where you will be placing your plant life.
+For the tree, draw a simple line outline of the size, shape and area where you will be placing your plant life.
 Try to keep your pencil lines light here because they will need to be erased as you draw in the exposed greenery.

 After you have a shape that conforms to your compositional needs, fill in some branches here and there, as if they have pushed their way through the layer of snow.